 - The congregation hears the verse paired with the claim and assumes the connection is solid

 The problem is in step 3.
 That recalled verse might be slightly misquoted.
 It might be pulled from a context that actually makes a different point.
-It might be a translation choice that does there are three other passages in Scripture that complicate or qualify it, and those never get mentioned.
+It might be a translation choice that does not reflect what the original Hebrew or Greek says.
+Or the verse might genuinely support the claim, but there are three other passages in Scripture that complicate or qualify it, and those never get mentioned.

 None of this is malicious.
 It is just the reality of working with a library of 66 books spanning thousands of years, multiple languages, and dozens of literary genres.